kleinbottle/swanlotus/content/blogs/radians/radians.md

 \theta \triangleq \frac{\text{arc length}}{\text{radius}} = \frac{s}{r}.
 $${#eq:defrad}

 By dividing the arc length by the radius, we have in effect _normalized_ radian measure, and removed any trace of arbitrariness in its definition.
 And that is why we started out with @fig:radian, which dealt with a circle of radius one unit.
+We also showed in @fig:general that similarity guarantees that the value $\frac{s}{r}$ is constant for all circles regardless of radius.

 Note that the value of $\theta$ is a ratio of two lengths and is therefore dimensionless in the sense of Physics.
 Although it may be considered a unitless _pure number_ [the SI units do define the _radian_ as the _SI unit of angular measure_](https://en.wikipedia.org/wiki/Radian).